lawrence-dass/hustle-up/readme.md

 Demo website for portfolio purpose, fully responsive with  Mobile-First Approach.
 With all the best practices and modern design.

-The site score 100% on all the aspect in Lighthouse i.e. Performance, Accessibility , Best Practices and SEO and loads up in aprox 4 seconds.
+The site scores 100% on all the aspect in Lighthouse i.e. Performance, Accessibility , Best Practices and SEO and loads up in aprox 4 seconds.

 Click [here](https://priceless-yalow-cc2ab3.netlify.com/) for live site.